MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ---
 author: Mamaylya
-description: Glossary of terms for Dynamics 365 Guides (Preview) ms.author: Mamaylya ms.date: 05/30/2019
+description: Glossary of terms for Dynamics 365 Guides ms.author: Mamaylya ms.date: 10/01/2019
 ms.service: crm-online
 ms.topic: article
-title: Glossary of terms for Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
+title: Glossary of terms for Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Glossary of terms for Dynamics 365 Guides (Preview)
+# Glossary of terms for Dynamics 365 Guides

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-When you're working with [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], you might find this glossary of terms helpful.
+When you're working with [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you might find this glossary of terms helpful.

 ## 3D parts
 3D content that you assign to a step to support that step.
 You assign 3D parts in the PC application, and then place the holograms in a real-world environment in [!include[pn-hololens](../includes/pn-hololens.md)] Author mode.